Royal Palace of Aranjuez: Despacho del Rey (King's office)

 This vault with frescoes of Pompeian style was by Juan de Mata Duque and offers allegories of the Liberal Arts.
 An olive desk decorated with bronze and marble.
-The Empire style furniture is made by Jacob Desmalter the Napoleon Bonaparte's cabinetmaker.
+The Empire style furniture is made by Jacob Desmalter, Napoleon Bonaparte's cabinetmaker.

 Sala de estudio del Rey (King's study room)

 This Pompeian style vault was painted by Juan de Mata Duque and the furniture is of Carlos IV style.

 Sala China (Chinese room)

-Inside is a collection of two hundred and three small paintings that the Emperor of China gifted to Queen Isabel II.
+Inside is a collection of two hundred and three small paintings that the Emperor of China gifted to Queen Isabella II.
 They are made with ink on rice paper and depict scenes from the court, parties, theater, animals etc. The vault was frescoed by Zacarías González Velázquez and represent mythological scenes in the roof's center and at both sides countryside scenes.
 From the ceiling hangs a globe lamp with chinoiserie motifs.